 Our bachelor of science in cyber security engineering was the first of its kind in the country.
 In this program, students learn how to safeguard existing systems and build resilient new ones.
 They study ways to develop adaptive defenses against attackers.
 The degree provides a solid foundation in cyber security engineering.

-As an undergraduate, you have the option of getting an accelerated master’s degree in one of these areas: computer engineering; digital forensics; operations research; or systems engineering
+As an undergraduate, you have the option of getting an accelerated master’s degree in one of these areas: cyber security engineering; computer engineering; digital forensics; operations research; systems engineering.

 As a master’s student in cyber security engineering, you’ll learn to design and implement secure complex and cyber-physical systems consisting of software, hardware, and networking components; respond to incidents involving these systems, and develop offensive and defensive tools and techniques to attack and secure these systems.